iainharfield/dockerMyPi/README.md

   <ipaddress of RPI>:9000

-Sometimes I get Unreachable message- dont really know why.
+Sometimes I get Unreachable message- don't really know why.
 To fix this I execute:
     ansible all -m ping
 and then retry the playbook.
 Not spent any time figuring it out.